 Here is a link to a story that gives a wonderful example about what a FCN does: The story about parish/faith community nurses -- “A different kind of nursing” -- is now posted on Living Lutheran at: http://www.elca.org/en/Living-Lutheran/Stories/2014/08/140820-A-different-kind-of-nursing

-A FCN is a registered nurse with an active license in the state he/she has or has had a practice, who has taken the Foundations for Faith Community Nurse training to promote and practice Health Ministry.
+A FCN is a registered nurse with an active license in the state he/she has or has had a practice (or be covered by a licensing compact), who has taken a Faith Community Nurse preparation course to promote and practice health ministry.
 Whereas most health disciplines are trained in our aspect of medical care, FCNs are trained to nurture the whole person — body, mind and spirit.
 FCNs work in partnership with pastors, churches, hospitals, social service agencies, and the community.
 FCNs focus on prevention, wholeness, and wellness.
-In many communities of faith, the FCN is the Health Ministry team leader.
+In many communities of faith, the FCN is the health Mministry team leader.

 Roles of a Parish/Faith Community Nurse